MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 ### User experience (UX)

-**How can I make my app look and feel great for users?**
+**How can I improve the look, feel, and usability of my Windows apps?**

-Windows 11 marks a visual evolution of the Windows operating system that improves the look and feel of Windows.
+Windows 11 marks a visual evolution of the Windows operating system that improves the look, feel, and usability of Windows.
 Our studies show that users have high expectations for Windows apps:

  - They expect Windows apps to work with a complete range of inputs.
  - They expect design and interaction patterns that look and feel native on current and future devices.